 Saas Bahu Temple

 This 11th century twin temple is one of the most attractive structures within the Gwalior fort premises.
-The intricately carved pillars, etched ceilings and breathtaking sanctum left us spellbound.
+The intricately carved pillars, etched ceilings and awe-inspiring sanctum left us spellbound.
 Each stone weaves a lovely a story of the Rajput architecture.

 Teli ka Mandir